-I do not nullify the grace of God, for if justification were through the law, then Christ died for no purpose.
+I do not set aside the grace of God; for if righteousness comes through the law, then Christ died in vain.
 (Galatians 2:21)

 Either a person tries to come to Christ by the law (that is, by trying to do what God says to do and not do what God says not to do-by trying to earn salvation by his or her works), or through faith.
 Law and works go together and grace and faith go together, as we learned from the previous verses.
 You either trust yourself to have the works of obedience that will make you acceptable to God, or you place your trust in Christ and receive salvation as a gift of grace.
 One is the impossible way, and the other is the possible way.
-What does "nullify the grace of God" mean?
-And what does it mean: "Christ died for no purpose"?
+What does "set aside the grace of God" mean?
+And what does it mean: "Christ died in vain"?

-6. Do you think I'm too strong when I say that trying to be a Christian is an insult to God and is a way of despising what

-Christ has done on the cross?
-Are there no good works that God accepts to help you be saved?

-7. Now, let me take a moment to discuss this important idea: Whose right is it to determine which way is acceptable for salvation?
+- 6. Do you think I'm too strong when I say that trying to be a Christian is an insult to God and is a way of despising what Christ has done on the cross?
+Are there no good works that God accepts to help you be saved? - 7.
+Now, let me take a moment to discuss this important idea: Whose right is it to determine which way is acceptable for salvation?
 I hope the answer is easy for you to figure out.
 The answer is, of course, God.
 It is His prerogative to determine the way of salvation for any person.
 He made us, we have sinned against Him and deserve nothing but hell, and He alone can give us forgiveness and eternal salvation.
 God alone has the right to determine which way is the right way to be saved.
 So why do so many people believe they have a better idea?
-That is, why would so many disregard God's way and prefer their own way?

-8. Some people are very actively pursuing the wrong way of salvation.
+That is, why would so many disregard God's way and prefer their own way? - 8.
+Some people are very actively pursuing the wrong way of salvation.
 It is hard to convince them to consider something else.
 Hear what Paul said, for instance, about the moralistic Jews.
 (The problem can be in Gentiles as well as Jews, of course).
 Paul longed for them to see the right way of salvation.

-Brothers, my heart's desire and prayer to God for them is that they may be saved.
-I bear them witness that they have a zeal for God, but not according to knowledge.
-For, being ignorant of the righteousness that comes from God, and seeking to establish their own, they did not submit to God's righteousness.
+Brethren, my heart's desire and prayer to God for Israel is that they may be saved.
+For I bear them witness that they have a zeal for God, but not according to knowledge.
+For they being ignorant of God's righteousness, and seeking to establish their own righteousness, have not submitted to the righteousness of God.
 For Christ is the end of the law for righteousness to everyone who believes.
 (Romans 10:1-4)